Furry Weekend Atlanta

-Furry Weekend Atlanta (FWA) is a furry convention held annually in Atlanta, Georgia.
+Furry Weekend Atlanta (FWA) is a furry convention held annually in Atlanta, Georgia, United States.
 Started in 2004, the convention caters to members of the furry fandom, a subculture focused around fictional anthropomorphic animal characters.
 Attendance has steadily risen throughout its history, peaking at 17,736 attendees in 2025, making it one of the most attended furry conventions in the world.

 History

 Furry Weekend Atlanta started as an outgrowth of a local furry meetups often held in Atlanta at the homes of various members of the furry fandom.
 As the gatherings became larger, the idea of formally holding a convention was raised.
 After several unsuccessful attempts, a plan was made to hold a convention in February 2004.
 The name Furry Weekend Atlanta was chosen to echo the name of the anime convention held in the city, Anime Weekend Atlanta.
 The name became a federally registered trademark on December 2, 2008.
 Originally held around Valentine's Day, the convention was rescheduled to be held mid-March in 2009.